mrousavy/nitro/docs/docs/performance-tips.md

 </div>
 </div>

+Keep in mind that switching to a different Thread on the native side introduces a small overhead by itself.
+This only benefits performance if the actual computation inside the function body takes longer than the thread-switch.

 ## Use `ArrayBuffer` for large data

 For large data sets, conventional [arrays](types/arrays) are in-efficient as each value has to be copied individually.